encodingx/binary/README.md

 Notice how the Internet Datagram Header is visualised as a series of five or more 32-bit "words".
+The number of bits found in a word is an artifact of CPU architecture and is closely related to the number of bits that can be processed by the arithmetic logic unit of a CPU in a single operation.

 #### RFC 793 Transmission Control Protocol
 ##### Section [3.1](https://datatracker.ietf.org/doc/html/rfc793#section-3.1) Header Format